HackYourFuture/post-grad-ed/Week2/README.md

 - Am I able to articulate what's happening?
 - How is this application different/similar to my previous project?

+Like previous weeks, make a video explaining one concept you've learned most about during the development of this project.
+Post the video in the Slack channel!

 ### Finished?

 Keep yourself accountable!
 Post a message to the Slack channel mentioning your progress, and your number #1 key learning this week.

+> Don't make it generic, like "I learned that it's important to always keep learning".
+Instead, make it specific to your learning process.
+For example, "I learned that authentication is needed to safeguard certain routes from public access".